fzi-forschungszentrum-informatik/fzi_robot_interface_proposal/source/industry/Fanuc.rst

 Features required from hardware
 -------------------------------
-* Applicable to robots Fanuc 30i 31i 32i.
+* Applicable for controllers labeled R-30iA or R-J3iC